The exact convex roof for GHZ-W mixtures for three qubits and beyond: Introduction

 Included in the monotone property is the convex-roof extension to arbitrary mixed states, which can be NP-hard\cite{gurvits2003classical,Gurvits2004classical}.
-For very few examples we have an exact solution for evaluating this convex-roof, as for the concurrence for two qubits.
-These are examples for which the pure state measure scales linear in $\rho$; it generally holds if the corresponding $d$-th root of a tangle of degree $2d$ is connected to a bilinear functional as is the concurrence.
-This happens e.g. for the threetangle for certain states\cite{neveling2024threetangle} (see also the telescope states in \cite{Eltschka2009}).
-One exclusive property of SL-invariant entanglement measures is that they are given as multi-nomials of complex variables $z_i$.
-The superpositions of two states having zero tangle of degree $2d$ is given by the $2d$ solutions of a polynomial of degree $2d$.
+For very few examples do we have an exact solution for evaluating this convex-roof, as for the concurrence for two qubits\cite{Wootters98,Uhlmann00}.
+These are examples for which the pure state measure already scales linear in $\rho$; this is also the case if the corresponding $d$-th root of an n-tangle of degree $2d$ is a bilinear functional as the concurrence.
+This happens e.g. for the threetangle for certain states\cite{neveling2024threetangle} (see also for telescope states in \cite{Eltschka2009}).
+It is however always beneficial to consider an SL-invariant measure which scales linearly with the density matrix; this implies that every result one has got for the Bloch-sphere picture easily translates to SL-transformations of the states~\cite{viehmann2012rescaling}.
+The $SL$-invariance of the n-tangle induces transformation properties of optimal decomposition states\cite{viehmann2011polynomial,viehmann2012rescaling} and lifts the results of this work to all states being SL-equivalent to the mixed state in consideration.
+This is the ultimate reason why the choice of pure-state measure falls on the $d$th root of an n-tangle of degree $2d$ as entanglement measure; hence it is $\sqrt{\tau_3}$ (see Appendix \ref{app:threetangle}) for the case analyzed in detail here.
+One exclusive property of SL-invariant entanglement measures is that they are given as multi-nomials of complex variables $z_i$ whereas it will depend also on $|z_i|$ whenever one has to do with an SU-invariance of bi-degree $(2n-m,m)$\cite{johansson2014classification} with $0<m\leq n$; for $m=0$ we recover SL-invariance.
+This simplifies significantly the needed calculations for superpositions of states.
+If the density matrix, as in this work, has rank two then it is made of two eigenstates.
+Therefore, a pure state with zero n-tangle of degree $2d$ on the Bloch-sphere is given by the $2d$ solutions of a polynomial of degree $2d$\cite{KENNLINIE}.
 These {\em zero-states} form a polytope with $2d$ corners in the Bloch sphere picture: the {\em zero-polytope}.
 In general the zero-polytope consists of $2d$ independent solutions.
-It is known\cite{LOSU,EOSU,viehmann2012rescaling} for the mixture of GHZ and W states and the square root of the threetangle that the Bloch-sphere contains two tetrahedra: one is the zero-polytope and the other is the polytope made of three of the states of the zero-polytope and the GHZ state.
+It is known\cite{LOSU,EOSU,viehmann2012rescaling} for the mixture of GHZ and W states and the square root of the threetangle that the Bloch-sphere contains two tetrahedra: one is the zero-polytope and the other is the polytope made of three of the states on top of the zero-polytope and the GHZ state.
+In the general setting where the rank is not bound by two, manifolds would substitute the zero-polytopes in this work\cite{KENNLINIE}.
+These zero manifolds would have to be convexified themselves, which needs an imbedding in a convexly transferred zero-manifold.
+It is tempting to minimize the mixed n-tangle in choosing as many states as possible out of this zero-polytope.
+It turns out that one further benefit of considering pure state measures of SL-entanglement that scale linearly with the density matrix is that in this case as many states out of it have to be chosen to yeald the optimum.
+This behavior corresponds in a locking-in of possible zero-states.
+A proof of this {\em zero-state locking}\cite{osterloh2016exact,neveling2024threetangle}, a crucial ingredient for the results presented, is discussed in the next section.